 Urban exploration (urbex) is an activity that attracts many enthusiasts in search of abandoned and mysterious places.
-The Côtes d'Armor , a Breton department rich in history and varied landscapes, offers several sites suitable for urbex.
-This article presents five must-see places for urbex in Côtes d'Armor, where history and thrill meet for an unforgettable experience.
+Côtes d'Armor , a Breton department rich in history and diverse landscapes, offers several sites ideal for urbex.
+This article presents five must-see urbex locations in Côtes d'Armor, where history and thrills meet for an unforgettable experience.

 1: Tonquédec Castle